Panda-webai/Panda-webai/README.md

 ### <a name="-about-me"></a>🐼 About Me

-สวัสดีครับ ผมเป็น Developer ที่หลงใหลในการสร้าง
-**Web Application, AI/ML และ Real-time Systems** บน Linux
+Aspiring Machine Learning Engineer with a background in Electronics and Telecommunications.
+Experienced in developing AI-powered systems using PyTorch and Scikit-learn.
+Proven ability to integrate AI with real-time architectures (FastAPI, WebSockets) through international research in Japan.

 - 🧑‍💻 **Focus:** AI/ML + Real-time Backend (Python AsyncIO / WebSocket / Socket.IO)
 - 🎨 **Style:** Clean • Maintainable • UX-first
 - 🌱 **Learning:** Advanced React Patterns + State Architecture
-- ⚡ **Fun Fact:** แก้บั๊กไวขึ้นเสมอเมื่อใกล้ Deadline 😄
+- ⚡ **Fun Fact:** Debugging speed increases near deadlines 😄

 > ❝ Keep it clean.
 Keep it cute.
 Keep it shipping. ❞